 Try this :

 Take a short walk and ask your child to describe three (or five, or seven) plants or trees on the walk.
 You can ask your child to draw them, or instead, just remember them.
 Together with your child, make up your own name for each plant or tree, if you want.
-You can use your own language or English for the name.
+You can use your own language, or English, for the name, whichever you prefer.
 You can write the names down if you want to, but that’s not necessary.
 If your child likes to draw, you can ask them to draw each plant.

 Ask your child to use as many ways of describing each plant or tree as they can think of.